gradle/build-tool-training-exercises/Introduction_to_Gradle_Build_Tool/exercise1/README.md

 in your home directory.

-**Note**: You may first have to execute the wrapper script to trigger a download of Gradle to the distributions folder by running `./gradlew tasks --all`.
+**Note**: You may first have to execute the wrapper script to trigger a download of Gradle to the distributions folder by running `./gradlew :app:run`.

 ```
 $ ls -ltr ~/.gradle/wrapper/dists/